Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Creating an Implementation Action Plan

-Fullan's research shows change happens with careful planning.
-Start by focusing on one or two learning characteristics.
-Give teachers and learners time to adapt (Fullan, date not given).
-This builds confidence before adding more, ensuring classroom stability.
+School change works best when it is narrow and observable.
+Start by focusing on one or two learning characteristics, such as active learning or creating and thinking critically.
+Give teachers and learners time to adapt before adding more, so classroom routines stay stable.

 Researchers like Vygotsky (1978) see documentation and reflection as key.
 Weekly reviews let teachers tweak their approaches using learner results.
 Track what works and what needs changes to build resources.
 Regular teamwork with colleagues boosts success and helps problem-solving.